 \subsubsection{Phase diagram, finite-size scaling, and $q$-dependence of critical exponents}

 In Fig.~\ref{supp_fig_phase_diagram_001_001}, we plot the phase diagram of our language model with $K = 2$ and $X \to YZ$.
-We determined the boundary between the two phase by fitting a quadratic function via least square regression.
+We determined the boundary between the two phases by fitting a quadratic function via least squares regression.
 This figure shows that the BKT phase exists for $k_\mathrm{B} T \lesssim 0.20$.